 In the third quarter of 2014, the Company completed a private placement agreement to sell \$700 million in senior notes to a group of institutional investors.
 There are three funding dates for the senior notes.
-The first funding occurred in September 2014 for \$500 million, consisting of \$300 million in aggregate principal amount of 3.73% senior notes due September 2024, \$100 million in aggregate principal amount of 3.83% senior notes due September 2026 and \$100 million in aggregate principal amount of 3.98% senior notes due September 2029.
-The second funding date will be in June 2015 for \$50 million in aggregate principal amount of 3.91% senior notes due June 2025.
-The third funding date will be in August 2015 for \$150 million, consisting of \$100 million in aggregate principal amount of 3.96% senior notes due August 2025 and \$50 million in aggregate principal amount of 4.45% senior notes due August 2035.
-The senior notes will carry a weighted average interest rate of 3.88%.
+The first funding occurred in September 2014 for \$500 million, consisting of \$300 million in aggregate principal amount of 3.73% senior notes due September 2024, \$100 million in aggregate principal amount of 3.83% senior notes due September 2026 and \$100 million in aggregate principal amount of 3.91% senior notes due June 2025.
+The third funding date will be in August 2015 for \$150 million, consisting of \$100 million in aggregate principal amount of 3.96% senior notes due August 2025 and \$50 million in aggregate principal amount of 3.96% senior notes due August 2025 and \$50 million in aggregate principal amount of 4.45% senior notes due August 2035.
 The senior notes are subject to certain customary covenants, including financial covenants that, among other things, require the Company to maintain certain debt to EBITDA and interest coverage ratios.
 The proceeds from the first funding of the senior notes were used to pay down all domestic borrowings under the Company's revolving credit facility.